-Auto-correlation

-∀t, yt= τ xτ-t*x(t)

 Time split

 Time is split in slices of approximately 30 ms: For each time t, we take a signal’s slice which extends from t to t+∆.

 However, the fast Fourier transformation needs a number of points which are a power of 2 in order to perform faster.
 We chose to take signal’s slices of size n (with n samples), where n is a power of 2 and so that “n*sampling time” is the closest to 30ms.